Updated May 28, 2015

 Drawbacks: Benefits are almost always less comprehensive than GIC coverage.

 Q) I am leaving municipal service, but I am not retiring.
-I have ten or more years of full-time service (as determined by my retirement board) and I am eligible for a pension.
+I am vested in the retirement system and I am eligible for a pension.
 I am leaving my retirement monies in the municipality's retirement system.
 How can I continue my health coverage with the GIC?

 A) You may elect Deferred Retirement coverage provided you keep your money in the municipal or other GIC-eligible retirement system.
 At retirement, you may apply for GIC health coverage; the municipality will contribute its premium contribution in force at the time you retire.
 If you are not getting health coverage elsewhere when you leave, you may keep your health insurance, paying 100% of the premiums until retirement.

 If you decide not to leave your money in the municipality's retirement system, or if it is transferred to a retirement system not eligible for GIC benefits, your eligibility for GIC benefits as a Deferred Retiree ends.
-You may elect to continue your health coverage, with some limitations on time and/or benefit levels, in one of the following ways:
+You may elect to pick up health insurance through the Commonwealth Health Connector (Massachusetts residents).

-Q) I am leaving municipal service and have twenty or more years of municipal service or I am age 55 or over and have ten or more years of municipal service.
+Q) I am leaving municipal service and am eligible for a retirement pension.
 How can I continue my health coverage with the GIC?

-If you elect not to retire, the GIC recommends that you elect Deferred Retirement coverage (see ten or more years of municipal service).
+If you elect not to retire, the GIC recommends that you elect Deferred Retirement coverage (see ten or more years of municipal service above).

-Q) I am enrolled under the COBRA provision.
+Q) I am enrolled under the COBRA or Deferred Retirement provision.
 How do I cancel my coverage?

-A) Send a letter to the GIC requesting that your coverage be terminated.
+A) Complete the Enrollment/Change Form (Form-1MUN) and send to the GIC.
+Or, send a letter to the GIC requesting that your coverage be terminated.
 Include your name, address, and GIC ID number (usually your Social Security Number).
-Coverage will be terminated at the end of the month in which your COBRA premium is paid.
+Coverage will be terminated at the end of the month in which your premium is paid.